Politics of Luxembourg: Executive branch

 Luxembourg has a parliamentary form of government with a constitutional monarchy operating according to absolute primogeniture.

-According to the constitution of 1868, executive power is exercised by the Grand Duke or Grand Duchess and the cabinet, which consists of a Prime Minister and a variable number of government branch ministers.
+According to the constitution of 1868, executive power is exercised by the Grand Duke or Grand Duchess and the cabinet, which consists of a prime minister and a variable number of government branch ministers.

 The Grand Duke has the power to dissolve the legislature and reinstate a new one.
 However, since 1919, sovereignty has resided with the nation.

 The monarchy is hereditary within the ruling dynasty of Luxembourg-Nassau.

 The prime minister and vice prime minister are appointed by the monarch, following popular elections to the Chamber of Deputies.
 All government members are responsible to the Chamber of Deputies.
-The government is currently a coalition of the DP, LSAP, and Green Party.
+The government is currently a coalition of the CSV and DP.

 Legislative branch

 The Chamber of Deputies (Luxembourgish: D'Chamber; French: Chambre des Députés) has 60 members, elected for a five-year term by proportional representation in four multi-seat constituencies.

-The Council of State (Luxembourgish: Staatsrot; French: Conseil d'État) is an advisory body composed of 21 citizens (usually politicians or senior public servants with good political ties) proposed by the Council of Government and appointed by the Grand Duke.
+The Council of State (Luxembourgish: Staatsrot; French: Conseil d'État) is an advisory body composed of 21 citizens (usually politicians or senior public servants with good political ties) proposed, in order by the Government, Parliament and the Council of State and appointed by the Grand Duke.
 Traditionally the heir of the throne is also one of its members.
-Its role is to advise the Chamber of Deputies in the drafting of legislation.
-The function of the councilor ends after a continuous or discontinuous period of fifteen years or when the relevant person reaches the age of seventy-two.
+Its role is to advise the Chamber of Deputies as well as the Government in the drafting of legislation and government regulations.
+The function of the councilor ends after a continuous or discontinuous period of twelve years or when the relevant person reaches the age of seventy-two.
 The responsibilities of the members of the Council of State are extracurricular to their normal professional duties.

 Political parties and elections

 Judicial branch

-Luxembourgish law is based upon the Code Napoléon with numerous updates, modernization, and modifications.
-The apex of the judicial system is the Superior Court of Justice (Luxembourgish: Iewechte Geriichtshaff; French: Cour Supérieure de Justice), whose judges are appointed by the Grand Duke for life.
+Luxembourgish civil law is based upon the Code Napoléon with numerous updates, modernization, and modifications.
+The apex of the judicial system is the Superior Court of Justice (Luxembourgish: Iewechte Geriichtshaff; French: Cour Supérieure de Justice), whose judges are appointed by the Grand Duke.
 The same goes for the Administrative Court (Luxembourgish: Verwaltungsgeriicht; French: Cour Administrative).